microsoft/purview-data-governance-masterclass/Lab-04.md

 **✍️ Do in Purview:** [5 minutes] Create new terms for Business Domains of your choosing and note the 'steward' and 'expert' fields where you can assign a respective colleague.

+**✨ Pro Tip:** Try out the new Copilot integration to generate industry-relevant terms.

+**✨ Pro Tip:** Try out the new Term Policies features.